What Is a POS System? Ultimate Small Business Guide

 - Automates the less fun stuff: From inventory management to employee scheduling, POS systems handle this work for you so you can focus on your more important to-do’s.

-- Increases accuracy: When you don’t have to enter transactions manually, the room for error gets smaller.
+- Increases accuracy: When you don’t have to enter transactions manually, the chance of errors gets smaller.

 - Provides flexible payment options: Since most POS systems come with regular updates, your small business can offer the latest and greatest payment methods.
 A study by the Federal Reserve shows the steady decline of cash and check payments alongside a rise in debit, credit, and electronic payments.